Hautes-Pyrenees: tourism and sightseeing

 With skiing in winter and walking and cycling in summer the Pyrenees are clearly very much an outdoors destination, and almost all outdoor sports such as paragliding and rock-climbing are also available.
 Among the popular ski stations in this part of the Pyrenees are Cauterets, Saint-Lary-Soulan, Tourmalet, Luz-Ardiden (near Luz-Saint-Sauveur) and Hautacam.

-Map of Hautes-Pyrenees and places to visit
+Map of places to visit near Hautes-Pyrenees

 See more places, tourist attractions and local markets at visiting Hautes-Pyrenees